kaplanz/site/src/content/blog/hello-astro.md

 [GitHub's Markdown Alerts][alerts] whose complexity I could probably write an entire post about.[^callout]

+[^callout]: If you're interesting in seeing how I implemented callouts, check
+    out the source code in [`remark-callouts.js`][callout] for some abstract syntax tree goodness.

 ## Conclusion

 In hindsight, this entire exercise was just procrastination to starting writing